learn-co-curriculum/uci-mod-1-html5-semantic-containers-lab/README.md

 Here, we've wrapped an image in the `<figure>` tag, and included a `<figcaption>` providing the title and creator of the image.

-## Practice with Semantic Elements
+## Apply Semantic Tags to Existing Content

 Let's practice what we've discussed.
 In `index.html`, we have a web page with some example content for a real estate agency.
 However, most of the HTML tags